Also known as peace lily, peace lily sensation, white sails, spathe flower.

-The Peace Lily is one of the easiest and most common houseplants to grow because they thrive in low light conditions which makes perfect for beginners and for every house.
+Peace Lily is one of the easiest and most common houseplants to grow because they thrive in low light conditions which makes it perfect for beginners and for every house.
+Originally from Asia, they have conquered almost every space around the world for being one of the easiest houseplants with flowers to take care of.

 Peace Lily Sensation care

-The Peace Lily Sensation tolerates low light but prefers moderate light.
-Direct sunlight, however, will burn its delicate leaves.
+Peace Lily Sensation tolerates low light but prefers moderate to bright light.
+Direct sunlight, however, will burn its delicate leaves if exposed for a long time.
+Meaning that north-facing windows are great for Peace Lily but their growth will be slowed down because of the low-light conditions.

 Cut back watering in the cooler months to give the plant a chance to rest and go semi-dormant.
 And don’t leave him sitting with water in the drip tray.